kl1nton/1_Applied_Basic_Science/3_Pathology.md

     - The bleeding is usually acute and **not** chronic
 - D. Renal failure (_anaemia_) is due to toxic change in the marrow
     - The iron stores are normal
-- A. Cardiomyopathy and B. Pancreatitis: **not** usually associated with anaemia
+- A. Cardiomyopathy and B. Pancreatitis
+	- **Not** usually associated with anaemia

 ### Q3.3
 A histology report mentions epithelioid cells in a **tuberculous granuloma**.
 Which cells are transformed into epithelioid cells?